GP-HP/Youtube-Music-Tool/README.md

 # Youtube-Music-Tool
 YouTube Music Playlist Tool

-First and Only Tool to Download Youtube Music songs in Highest quality possible and with extended duration/lenght than Youtube.com
+First and Only Tool to Download Youtube Music songs in Highest quality possible and with extended duration/lenght from Music.Youtube.com
+Note: Youtube Music has extended length songs than Youtube

 Supports both Single video link and Youtube Playlist(Batch support)